-- Do you have the time, inclination, desire, confidence, and competency to execute and maintain a portfolio strategy?
+- Do you have the time, inclination, desire, confidence, and competency to develop, execute, and maintain a portfolio strategy?
 If "yes," continue reading to make sure.

 - Are you aware of the pitfalls and particulars of mixing ETFs and mutual funds (or moving from one to another)?

 - Do you know the difference between a market order and a limit order and when to use each?

 - Do you know what time of day is best and worst to place ETF trades?

 - Do you know the liquidity (average volume, bid/ask spread) of the ETFs you will invest in and how this may affect placing trades?

 - When investing additional funds or making withdrawals, do you know how to calculate how much of each fund to buy and sell?

 - Do you know what it means to "overbuy an IRA" and how to prevent it from happening?

 - When withdrawing funds, do you know which account to pull money from?

 - When selling funds in a non-IRA account, do you know what tax basis method to use and how to minimize your taxable gains?

 - To maximize your charitable giving tax benefit, do you know which securities to gift and how to ensure your giveaway gain is maximized?